antoine3000/dok-antoine/content/assignments/2020-03-04-electronics-design/_index.md

 ![schematics-design](schematics-design.jpeg)

-Don't be confuse, the real design mission is for the next step, now is just about connecting parts together, and about being understandable for the community if you plan to share your design or simply for your future self.
+Don't be confused, the real design mission is for the next step, now is just about connecting parts together, and about being understandable for the community if you plan to share your design or simply for your future self.

 It's always important to check the datasheet of the components you're using.
 In this case, [the datasheet of the ATtiny1614](http://ww1.microchip.com/downloads/en/DeviceDoc/ATtiny1614-DataSheet-DS40001995B.pdf) helped me to verify the differents connections from the chip to the components.